MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

+# <a name="Interference-With-Thinking"></a>Interference-With-Thinking
  # 5. but designs with sequential orientations tend to interfere, for me, with original creative thinking and research,

  For someone with an organic learning style, a global orientation and using associative processing, to be creative and to generate original thinking means to be learing style true and consistent.
 Trying to use productivity apps and organizational methods that are designed on sequential, reductionist, principles not only does not help or support organic creative and original thought, it hinders it.

+Sequential-Orientations-And-Innovation
+# <a name="Sequential-Orientations-And-Innovation"></a>Sequential-Orientations-And-Innovation
- # (even while they can work with innovation and adaptations of pre-existing ideas).
+ ## (even while they can work with innovation and adaptations of pre-existing ideas).

  Sequential orientations and applications and functions designed on the principle of sequential orientations can, however, naturally allow or support one to produce adaptive, innovative thought, where the foundational concepts and designs are already a given.

- CONCLUSION OF COMMENTS ON THE CONVERSATIONAL PARAGRAPH
+ END OF COMMENTS ON THE CONVERSATIONAL PARAGRAPH

+ # <a name="End-And-Beginning-Thoughts"></a>End-And-Beginning-Thoughts
  # End Thoughts and Beginning Thoughts On User Learning Styles

  The following are end thoughts for this introductory section.
 They are beginning thoughts for a planned for evaluation of some productivity apps to follow.